Introduction to Waltham, Massachusetts

 The area was settled in 1634 and was known as Watertown.
 Waltham was incorporated as a town in 1738.
 During the early portion of the 19th century the notable Boston Manufacturing Company was established in Waltham.
 It's regarded as one of the initial integrated textile mills in the nation.
 In 1854 the prominent Waltham Watch Company was established and was the first to produce watches by utilizing an assembly line.
 Over 40 million watches, clocks and instruments were produced.
 In the early stages of the 20th century the town was home to Metz, an automobile manufacturer.

-- Moody Street located in the downtown area features unique shops, numerous restaurants and bars and an active nightlife.
-Moody Street is also known as "Restaurant Row."
+- Moody Street, AKA "Restaurant Row" is located in the downtown area features unique shops, numerous restaurants and bars and an active nightlife

 The Charles River is utilized for sailing, canoeing, kayaking, rowing and sculling.
 The River Walk is a scenic walking and bicycle riding trail situated along the Charles River.
 The nearby Waldon Pond Forest is a scenic location.
 The city features an active nightlife and The Watch City Brewing Company and Skellig are two of the popular destinations.
 Residents enjoy the activities and the professional sports teams located in nearby Boston.

 Waltham Higher Education

 The city is home to Bentley College and Brandeis University.